sjfke/tomcat-containers/wharf/MAVEN.md

 ***Aside:***

 Testing the application from within Eclipse and the `context directory` is not included in the URL, so hard-coded URL's such as `<a href="/new">Add New Book</a>` work.

-## Building a Maven war file.
+## Building a Maven war file

 To function `Maven` requires a minimal `settings.xml` which may have to be manually created, see: